Younest9/okd/README.md

 4. Update the install-config.yaml with your own pull-secret and ssh key.
    - Line 2 should contain your base domain
-   - Line 10 should contain the number of control plane nodes you want (default is 3)
+   - Line 10 should contain the number of control plane nodes (master nodes) you want (default is 3)
    - Line 12 should contain the cluster name
    - Line 17 should contain the network type (OpenShiftSDN (less features but more reliable) or OVNKubernetes( more features but less reliable))
    - Line 23 should contain the contents of your pull-secret.txt